laninsky/reference_aligning_to_established_loci/README.md

 ```

 # Step 3
 If everything went OK with the previous script, and you have a copy of your locus specific fasta files in another location (call it backup/*.fasta because we'll use this further down), you can delete the locus specific fasta files in this folder (just to make ls etc a little quicker).
 This step is going to carry out the reference-guided assembly for your samples.
 You will need to have bwa, samtools, gatk and picard installed, with bwa and samtools in your path.
-To install gatk and picard, I did the following:
+To install picard, I did the following:

 -- installed up to date apache ant, declared ANT_HOME.
 Added full path to ant to $path/$PATH